Digital signage for cultural organizations? As in, big screens standing side by side with medieval art? You bet!

-Big-name, big-budget museums spearheaded the use of digital signage for cultural organizations.
+Big-name, big-budget cultural organizations spearheaded the use of digital signage for museums.
 And they won big.
-Huge video-walls showcase famous paintings, screen-integrated ticket counters grab visitor attention and interactive kiosks keep up a creative conversation.
+Huge digital signage video walls showcase famous paintings, screen-integrated ticket counters grab visitor attention and interactive kiosks keep up a creative conversation.

 And the shift to digital is easy.
 People love interacting with screens and digital content.
 Smartphone addiction anyone?
 Huge museums harnessed visitors’ affection for screens and got them to focus on their own digital message.
-It’s a new way of communicating, of relationship-building.
+Digital museum display signage is a new way of communicating and relationship-building.
 Paintings and statues are hundreds of years old, but museums refused to stay stuck in the stone age.

-Everyone from the Smithsonian to Madame Tussauds Hollywood and the Cleveland Museum of Art embraced digital signage as a way of interacting and communicating with visitors.
-Big screens or small, handheld tablets or huge video walls, digital signage for cultural organizations proves it’s flexible, fun and effective.
+Everyone, from the Smithsonian to Madame Tussauds Hollywood and the Cleveland Museum of Art, embraced digital museum signage as a way of interacting and communicating with visitors.
+Big screens or small, handheld tablets or huge video walls, digital signage in museums is flexible, fun and effective.
 And most of all, it helps museums form lasting bonds with visitors.

-Of course you’re thinking that these museums have big-league budgets.
+Of course, you’re thinking that these museums have enormous budgets.
 Huge patrons.
 Big-city locations.
-No wonder they can afford digital signage for cultural organizations.
+No wonder they can afford cutting-edge digital museum signage design and deployment.
 And you’re right.
-But there’s absolutely no reason small-town, small-budget museums can’t hop on the digital signage bandwagon and race to new frontiers.
+But there’s absolutely no reason small-town, small-budget museums can’t hop on the digital signage museum bandwagon and race to new frontiers.

 Besides, small museums are awesome.
-They’re quirky, unique and capture local flair and personal history.
+They’re quirky, unique and capture local flair and history.
 What you’ve got going for you that the big guys don’t is that personal touch.
-You’ve got people living a couple blocks away who embody local color.
+You’ve got people living a couple of blocks away who embody local color.
 They can tell you all about life in the 50s.
 Or have family photos from the Gold Rush.
 Maybe their grandpa worked in the train station when it was a booming mining town.
-Interview locals, get those funny stories straight from the horse’s mouth, make a video and feature that in your digital signage for cultural organizations.
+Interview locals, get those funny stories straight from the horse’s mouth, make a video and feature that in your digital museum display signs.
 It’ll be like living in the era or chatting with an old-timer.
 And visitors will remember that.
 They’ll tell their friends, review your museum, post on YouTube.
 And bingo.
-Digital signage for cultural organizations just got you a ton of fans and free publicity.
+Your museum digital signage just got you a ton of fans and free publicity.
 Plus lots of new visitors.

-Digital signage for cultural organizations brings fine arts into the fold
+Digital signage museums bring fine arts into the fold

 Digital signage and art galleries.
 It’s a match Cupid himself would be proud of.
-I mean, digital signage is all about a visual message.
+Art gallery signage is all about a visual message.
 And there’s nothing more visually engaging than the fine arts.
 Paintings, sculpture, photography, pottery – it’s a feast for the eyes.
 Just pick a digital signage solution you love and get to work putting together a cornucopia of images.

-What’s even better is that small art galleries are a cultural pillar of their community.
+What’s even better is those small art galleries are a cultural pillar of their community.
 Which means local artists steal the spotlight.
 And that’s great news for gallery curators.
-Because you can create digital signage content that features artist interviews and commentaries as well as slideshows of the art itself.
+Because you can create art gallery signage that features artist interviews and commentaries as well as slideshows of the art itself.
 Don’t forget to create shows and playlists that feature previews of upcoming exhibitions and news from the local arts scene.
 You could even host content from other local museums and nearby galleries and nab yourself some extra revenue.

 One thing’s for sure.
-Gallery patrons, visitors, locals and artists will have a great way of connecting with the art world.
+Gallery patrons, visitors, locals and artists will have a great way of connecting with the art world through captivating digital signage museum displays.
 And experiencing your gallery in a whole new way.

 Performing arts and digital signage for cultural organizations create a showstopper

-Community theaters and concert halls are the beating heart of small-town life.
-It’s the one place where your local pharmacist turns into a talented tenor or your first grade teacher rocks the drums.
+Take community theaters and concert halls for example.
+They are the beating heart of small-town life.
+It’s the one place where your local pharmacist turns into a talented tenor or your first-grade teacher rocks the drums.
 People come together when they put on a show.
-It’s one more way of connecting – to your town, your tribe, your talent.
+It’s one more way of connecting – to your town, your own, your talent.

 And it’s high time digital signage for cultural organizations helps you find your place in the limelight.
 You’ve got to fill those empty seats if you want to keep the show on the road, am I right?
 Shoot some vid of rehearsal footage.
 Create some buzz.
 Get ticket sales going weeks ahead of opening night.